diy-make/memory/README.md

 ## MOTIVATIONS: THE CONTEXT WINDOW, COSMOLOCALISM & ARTIFICIAL LIFE

-- [ ] WeDo: move this cosmolocal paragraph to a motivations section, and have this be in its "philosophical" subsection.
-Add the existential motivation from the apemake/gem repo to an "existential" subsection.

 ### Philosophical Motivation: Cosmolocalism
 We are motivated by Michel Bauwens’ vision of **Cosmolocalism**: a socio-economic philosophy where design, protocols, and knowledge are shared globally as common goods, while manufacturing, action, and sovereign control are carried out locally on personal, secure filesystems.